Siphonia:

 Now you get the basic dynamics--at least as I understand them.
 To the right is a first-draft map of the polar basins.
 It doesn't entirely agree with the North Atlantic map; probably this one's closer to final.

-At what level will they be stable?
+At what level will these be stable?
 It's hard to know, and will vary according to precipitation and inflow from surrounding rivers.
 This may be pretty small at first, since the Big Slurp causes the air pressure to drop and the climate to grow colder.
 But over time, as the seas fall, the air will grow thicker again.
 If the water level drops enough, air pressure will rise past 1 atmosphere, and the denser air will trap heat.

 The result is probably, on average, deep sea-basins with milder temperatures than our Arctic, surrounded by substantial ice-capped highlands.
 Both hotter and colder at once!
-The shallower basins will feel polar, even Antarctic; but the deepest basins will feel Scandinavian or Canadian, not Arctic--they may even have boreal forests.
-Trees at the Pole, for the first time in fifty million years!
+The shallower basins will feel polar, even Antarctic; but the deepest basins will feel Scandinavian or Canadian, not Arctic.

 The details are still in progress, as you can see from the tentative close-up map of the Arctic basins, below.
+A close-up altitude map of the polar basins on Siphonia, a study of the Earth with 90% of its water drained away.

 Note the strange rift valley forming a long isthmus between the Fram and Nansen Seas.
-It's called Nansen Ridge on most maps, but that's deceptive; it's no simple ridge.
+It's called Nansen Ridge on most maps, Gakkel Ridge on some recent ones; but either name's deceptively oversimple.
 Twin ridges flank a valley so deep it'll be flooded most of its length.
 Indeed some of its low points are 5 km below our sea level, about the lowest points in the Arctic; they'll be deep water no matter how far Siphonia's seas subside.
 But a chain of freshwater lakes like our Lake Baikal, or one long narrow sea, or sounds flooded by the Fram or Nansen Seas?
 I don't know; possibly all of them in different stretches.
 On NOAA maps the region looks very rugged and confused, with side-holes and cones--volcanoes?
 It resembles East Africa's rift valleys, or Venus's chasmas, and both of those sport lots of associated vulcanism.
-A close-up altitude map of the polar basins on Siphonia, a study of the Earth with 90% of its water drained away.

-While our polar region is generally dry, these deep basins with their denser air and warmer temperatures will generate more rain.
-The Nansen Isthmus, surrounded by seas, will be the rainiest place in the north, and volcanic ash will build its soils.
-I expect rich boreal forests, berry-bogs, and meadows on the heights--a new Alaska.
+The Nansen or Gakkel Isthmus, surrounded by seas, will be the rainiest place in the north, and volcanic ash will build its soils.
+I expect rich boreal forests, berry-bogs, and meadows on the heights--a new Alaska, really.
 But this far north, the seasons will be strange indeed: half a year of perpetual light, half of darkness.

-In late summer we climb south out of the Arctic Basin over Bering Pass and the Pacific Basin--more exactly the Bering Basin, a cool but solidly forested lowland north of the towering Aleutian Range.
+In late summer we climb south out of the Arctic Basin over icy Bering Pass to the Pacific Basin--more exactly the Bering Basin, a cool but solidly forested lowland north of the towering Aleutian Range.
 As you descend from the tundra's immense vistas into those claustrophobic forests, you don't care what the map says about your latitude--you've left the Arctic.

 You crossed the pole--eating berries all the way.